A Short Bio

 I travelled all over Europe, lived a year in Japan, maintaining electronics equipment, spent a month in Turkey teaching computer maintenance to the Turk navy, and two weeks in Finland teaching computer maintenance at a nuclear power plant.
 I had many adventures.

-I live in Sykesville, Maryland, now with my wife, Andrea, and our two kids.
+I live in Sykesville, Maryland, now with my wife, Andrea.
 My first novel, The Keeper of the Ferris Wheel, won the Grand Prize in the Writer’s Digest National Self-Publishing Awards, and ended up with Penguin books.

 The Carroll County, Maryland, library and school systems recently chose my book about Warren Dorsey as their first ever "one book," and we did talks all over the county and surrounding area.